 - Raises aspirations and prepares children for the wider world

-Go-Givers is about developing caring and concerned young citizens with the confidence and skills to make a difference to their communities, both locally and globally.
-Go-Givers helps children understand how societies function and provides opportunities for them to imagine unfamiliar situations and explore attitudes beyond their own.
+Young Citizens is about developing caring and concerned citizens with the confidence and skills to make a difference to their communities, both locally and globally.
+Young Citizens helps children understand how societies function and provides opportunities for them to imagine unfamiliar situations and explore attitudes beyond their own.
 They learn how they can take action in a meaningful way to make the world a better place, as we have witnessed in many schools.

 At the end of each academic year, children also learn through the Manchester Healthy Schools Partnership programme: ‘Growing and Changing’.
 This helps children to learn about keeping themselves healthy and safe as well as learning about how our bodies change as we get older.
 As part of this unit of work, the school also uses the Barnardo’s resource: “Real Love Rocks” addressing issues around grooming and child sexual exploitation.